 Thirty-seven and a half million adults in America have hearing problems, according to National Institutes of Health (NIH) statistics.
 Out of this 15 percent of the population, about 28.8 million of those with a hearing impairment can benefit from hearing aids.
 This number has created an alarming trend in OTC hearing aid sales and the rise of hearing aid distributors.
 Many of these individuals are finding help through hearing aids, but are they receiving quality hearing care?

 Although I advocate the use of hearing aids for those with a hearing loss, they are only a portion of the full spectrum of hearing healthcare needs.
-To create a greater awareness of the overall care offered by an audiologist, I have compiled a list of 5 reasons to see an audiologist for your hearing healthcare.
+To create a greater awareness of the overall care offered by an audiologist, I have compiled a list of 5 reasons to see an audiologist for your hearing healthcare, including when to see an audiologist and what an audiologist does.
 Before I present that list, let me explain what I do.

 - Hearing loss